odhyp/sipd-ri/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
-You can also simply open an issue with the tag "enhancement".
+If you have a suggestion that would make this project better, please fork the repo and create a pull request.
+You can also simply [open an issue](https://github.com/odhyp/sipd-ri/issues/new?template=feature_request.md) for a feature request.
 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project